NOAA-ORR-ERD/PyGnome/Installing.rst

 You will need to re-run ``develop`` or ``install`` after running ``cleanall``

-NOTE: PyGNOME is not currently configured to be build with pip -- you need to call ``setup.py`` directly.
+NOTE: PyGNOME is not currently configured to be built with pip -- you need to call ``setup.py`` directly.

 Testing PyGNOME